KetchupOnMyKetchup/ToDoList/README.md

 * If you are seeking to learn Azure and the CI/CD process, and you already know how to deploy to Azure manually and are only interested in the CI/CD process (and you already know Swagger and Dapper), you can do **Parts 01, 04a, [create empty web app/api resources](https://github.com/catenn/ToDoList/wiki/Reference:-Deploying-resources-to-Azure-(App-Services)), and 06-07**.

 _Note: Parts 02-03 are optional and purely informational if you would like to learn how to use Swagger or Dapper.
 Swagger is a useful tool for API management and testing by directly accessing the API endpoints.
 Dapper is a micro-ORM that is very lightweight and makes accessing the database faster with much less code.
 No code changes are made during these steps, they are informational and explanatory only._

-# Wiki Tutorial Link
-**[Click here to go to the Wiki](https://github.com/catenn/ToDoList/wiki)**, where all the instructions have been placed for the tutorial.